cbondugula/MB-2-2026/patent-applications/patent-001-healthcare-ai-platform.md

 **Claim 5**: The system of claim 1, wherein the medical standards translator supports semantic mapping between healthcare terminologies.

-**Claim 6**: The system of claim 1, wherein the clinical safety validator provides evidence-based recommendations with medical literature citations.
+**Claim 6**: The system of claim 1, wherein the clinical safety validator provides evidence-based recommendations with medical literature citations using weighted consensus from multiple specialized BERT models.

+**Claim 7**: The system of claim 1, wherein the AI engine constellation includes specialty-specific models comprising RadBERT for radiology applications, PathBERT for pathology systems, and CardioBERT for cardiovascular software.

+**Claim 8**: The system of claim 1, further comprising a consensus algorithm that weights contributions from different AI models based on medical domain expertise and historical accuracy.

 ## DRAWINGS